Why Tablighi Jamaat?

 There is nothing wrong with being famous or “high status”, but If Da’wah is to be restricted to such people, there are not many people available for Da’wah.

-Also, once a person is famous or has ‘high acceptance’, he may feel there is no need for him to go through Mujahadah(hardship) in Da’wah anymore.
-There is no need for him to go to people far from Deen.
+Once a person is famous or has ‘high acceptance’, he may feel there is no need for him to go through Mujahadah(hardship) in Da’wah anymore.
+There is also no need for him to go to people far from Deen.
 He already enjoys a large following.
 He may also find it hard to seclude at night and cry in front of Allah SWT in supplication.

 Mujahadah #5 – We get rejections and disappointments